BUILTNYU/restaurantRecoSystem/README.md

 2. Change the database setting in the "[/demo/demo.js](https://github.com/Alicia1529/Recommender-system-development-and-deployment-for-elderly-mobility-in-NYC/blob/0b79cc108f2d8b118469dad4ca88513faf9f65c2/demo/demo.js#L5-L11)" file

-3. Start your MySQL database and then the API service by running `python app.py` under folder "/main"
+3. Start your MySQL database and then the API service by running `python app.py` under folder "/main" ( Working with (A))

 4. Start the demo program by running `nodemon demo.js` unser the folder "/demo"